airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 This directive, `.lcomm.lcomm`, will create a symbol, `my_buffer`, that refers to a 500-byte storage location that we can use as a buffer.
-We can then do the following, assuming we have opened a file for reading and have placed the file descriptor in EBX:
+We can then do the following, assuming we have opened a file for reading and have placed the file descriptor in *%ebx*:

         movl $my_buffer, %ecx
         movl 500, %edx